Job Title: President

 Company: Glenn Sound, Inc.

-Glenn Lorbecki joined the AES in 1988 and has served as a member of the Financial Planning Committee since 2015, reporting to the ExCom and Board of Governors.
-His expertise in fiscal management stems from his 20+ year business experience as president of a recording/video post-production company, Glenn Sound, Inc., and his service to NARAS as national Secretary/Treasurer for four years.
-As chair of their Finance Committee, he lead oversight of the GRAMMY® parent company from budgeting to audits, biz dev, compensation, legal issues, growth planning, real estate acquisition, charitable giving, and the sustained growth of their endowment fund.
+Glenn Lorbecki joined the AES in 1988 and has served as Treasurer since 2020, and previously as chair of the Financial Planning Committee.
+His expertise in management stems from his 20+ year business experience as president of a recording/video post-production company, Glenn Sound, Inc., and his service to NARAS as national Secretary/Treasurer for four years.
+As chair of their Finance Committee, he lead oversight of the GRAMMY® parent company from budgeting to audits, biz dev, compensation, legal issues, growth planning, real estate acquisition, charitable giving, and the sustained growth of their $100mm endowment fund.